 Creator's Pet: Faldio gets dangerously close to this trope.
 When he first shows up, he was fine.
 Post Barious is where things really heat up.

-Designated Villain: This shouldn't have to be on the YMMV page, really.
-In the anime Faldio's 'villainhood' is very poorly executed.
+Designated Villain: In the anime Faldio's 'villainhood' is very poorly executed.
 He saves everyone's lives with his desperate gamble in activating Alicia, but gets only grief and reproach from everyone, even himself - though nobody ever suggests a possible alternative to his course of action.
 That Alicia survives to live happily ever after, whereas Faldio has an ignominious death off-scene, compounds the problem.
-Of course, many fans of the game hate his prominence in the anime *anyway*, so they're likely not to care.

 Largo later on gets a little closer, and almost manages to take out Selvaria with his lance.
 It sends her into a minor Villainous Breakdown, as she's visibly pissed off by the confirmation that she might be mortal.